-Periodically, a human resources audit & due diligence, or comprehensive method to analyze current HR documented policies and procedures is needed to distinguish what areas need to be improved, enhanced and aligned to stay in compliance with constantly changing government rules and regulations.
+Periodically, a human resources audit & due diligence, or comprehensive method to analyze current HR documented policies and procedures is needed.
+It’s important to distinguish what areas need to be improved.
+We enhance and align your company to stay in compliance with constantly changing government rules and regulations.

-During a HR audit all company reports, employee files, records, departmental practices and processes are reviewed to meet a variety of objectives.
+During a HR audit we review all company reports, employee files, records, departmental practices and processes to meet a variety of objectives.
 Such objectives include identifying strengths and weaknesses in current best practices, ensuring efficient and consistent documentation, safeguarding technology guidelines, and even improving competitive advantages.
-Should there be any holes in these key practices, the gaps will be filled to minimize any violations.
+We find any holes in these key practices, and fill gaps to minimize any violations.

 Customized Due Diligence Process

 When undergoing a Merger & Acquisition, a human resources due diligence review is necessary.
-Flex HR identifies obstacles that could compromise your organization’s human capital value and then develops a synchronized HR strategy to create value and reduce risk.
-This could include assigning a dedicated on-site individual or a multi-level team approach to ensure quality and consistency for successful growth.
+Likewise, Flex HR identifies obstacles that compromise your organization’s human capital value and develops a synchronized HR strategy to create value and reduce risk.
+Specifically, this includes assigning a dedicated on-site individual or a multi-level team approach to ensure quality and consistency for successful growth.

 We have seen company worth drop by over 50% due to the vulnerabilities associated with our findings upon completion of a due diligence.
-Employees then must be managed to support your tactical objectives and give you the best return possible.
+Furthermore, we manage employees to support your tactical objectives and give you the best return possible.
 The human part of capital, however, makes it the least standardized function in most organization.
 Keep in mind that 30-70% of your company’s total value is human capital.
-We all know the danger in an acquisition – over 60% do not succeed without planning and implementing a strong transition plan.
+We all know the danger in an acquisition.
+Over 60% do not succeed without planning and implementing a strong transition plan.
 We have completed over 400+ due diligence audits where our ultimate goal is an acquisition or merger.

 Employees Are Your Most Valuable Asset